 Click on +Add to add more points to the chart.
 Click on the delete icon beside a point if you want to remove it.

 Figure 2: Adding data to the chart question.

 You can now configure validation for your question.
 Follow these steps to set up score and correct response:

 - Insert value in the Point(s) box to set up a mark for the question.
 Default value is set to 1.

 - In the Correct tab you will see the chart you just created.
-In order to validate the question you must provide correct data for each point in the chart.
+In order to validate the question, you must provide correct data for each point in the chart.
 Drag each point in the chart to its correct value.
-See example in Figure 3.
+See the example in Figure 3.

 Figure 3: Question validation.

 Only Exact Match scoring is available in Chart questions.

 Note that when you are previewing the scoring of a Chart question, any unattempted responses will be highlighted with a grey exclamation mark -- see 'Bar 3' in the question below: